Procrastination is just about the one problem just about everyone runs into at some point, even important or famous

 For example, Bill Gates once said ” I had one habit that I developed at college, I like to show people that I didn’t do any work, and that I didn’t go to any classes, and I didn’t care.
 That was my positioning, the guy that did nothing till the last minute.
 I’m still working on it, but procrastination is not a good habit.”

 To give you some interesting statistics, a study by Huffington Post shows that approximately 87% of students procrastinate on their studies.
-The largest culprit for most of the procrastinators were “watching movies or TV” and “using social media” at almost equal rates, for both high school school and college students in the US.
+The largest culprit for most procrastinators was “watching movies or TV” and “using social media” at almost equal rates, for both high school and college students in the US.

 So, how does one overcome procrastination?

-Here’s are 7 tips to overcome procrastination and laziness.
+Here are 7 tips to overcome procrastination and laziness.
 We’d give you more, but we got distracted.
-Check back later (unless you forget or get busy NOT procrastinating).
+Check back later (unless you forget or get busy, NOT procrastinating).

 1. Remove your distractions